microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/group-update.md

 ## Example

-The following example shows how to create a group.
+The following example shows how to update a group.

 ### Request